Concerned Christians: Beliefs and values

 The Concerned Christians believe that the collapse of the Soviet Union in 1991 signaled "the time of the end".
 They interpret many biblical passages regarding the apocalypse through the lens of political events in world history.
 It is stated that they believe that the office of the U.S. President is the seat of the Antichrist.
 For example, in what is titled The Seed of Abraham, the group reports that Abraham Lincoln, the 16th President of the United States, was the archetypal Antichrist and helped build the "Babylonian nation that leads the entire world astray".
 They see American patriotism as a "foolish" compromise to their Christian beliefs.
 Founder, Monte "Kim" Miller proclaimed that he was "the Prophet of the Lord", and that God spoke through his mouth.

+A 1999 article published by The Guardian described it as originally an anti-cult group which worked alongside the police and established churches "to preach against the dangers of mind control by extreme religious groups" before at some later point turning itself into a cult.

 Arrest and deportation by Israeli authorities

+After Miller predicted a city-ending earthquake in 1998, which did not occur, members of the cult began leaving Colorado and moving to Jerusalem.

 Between 60 and 80 members of the group disappeared from their homes and jobs in Colorado in October 1998 and were the subject of a search.
 On January 3, 1999, they gained notoriety when they were arrested and deported from Israel as part of an Israeli effort to protect the Al-Aqsa mosque from extremist Christian groups, codenamed "Operation Walk on Water".
 According to Israeli police, the Concerned Christians were one of several independent groups who believed it must be destroyed to facilitate the return of Jesus Christ.
 The group members said that they were law-abiding religious pilgrims there to await the return of Jesus but had no plans to participate in any illegal activity.

 The group is said to currently reside in Greece or the Philadelphia, Pennsylvania area and its potential threat level has since been disputed.